AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/security-scan-tool-troubleshooting-guide.md

 1. Check for the newly created SSH accounts, filesystem changes, etc.
 1. Perform a security review.
-1. Check the Adobe Commerce version and upgrade, especially if it’s still running Magento 1, which is not supported anymore.
+1. Check the Adobe Commerce version and upgrade, especially if it's still running Magento 1, which is not supported anymore.
 1. If the issue still persists, [submit a support ticket](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) and provide the store URL.

 ## Issue: Compromise Injection failure